GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 </details>

-<details><summary>How do I offboard it from Defender using Hive offboarding package if my Internet Device belongs to Hive organisation.?</summary>
+<details><summary>How do I offboard from Defender using Hive offboarding package if my Internet Device belongs to Hive organisation?</summary>